coffeedrinkers/coffeedrinkers.github.com/_posts/news/2006-09-14-Taking-the-TIME-to-Talk-About-Coffee.md

 ---
 layout: post
-title: Taking the TIME to Talk About Coffee
+title: "Taking the TIME to Talk About Coffee"
 excerpt: "I was pleasantly surprised to see on p.86 of the Sept 18th issue of TIME a cursory review of the Aerobie Aeropress."
 modified:
 categories: news